Sustainable Cooks

 What is Basmati Rice?

-Basmati rice is a delicious type of long-grain rice that doesn’t plump up when it is cooked.
+Basmati rice is a type of long-grain rice that doesn’t plump up when it is cooked.
 It is traditionally paired with Indian and South Asian dishes.

 Ingredients